 Forget about it!
 You cannot manage time.
 Time flies.
 You cannot stop it.
 You can’t do anything to change that.
 And before you know it, you’ll be dead.

-If you feel that you have too much to do, that you are over-worked and close to a burn out, you need to manage something else than time: you need to manage your tasks.
-Because time is a fixed value, it is the amount and the scope of the tasks that you accept or that are given to you which determine how much you work and how exhausted or how relaxed you are.
+If you feel that you have too much to do, that you are over-worked and close to a burnout, you need to manage something else than time: you need to manage your tasks.
+Because time is a fixed value, it is the amount and the scope of the tasks accepted by you or given to you which determine how much you work and how exhausted or how relaxed you are.

 Because of this, the word “no” is the most important management tool.

 Most of us instinctively say “yes” when we are asked if we want to do something.
 With new tasks come new clients, new responsibilities, more income, more excitement.
 When I had my own law firm, I was happy that so many people wanted to become my clients that I almost always accepted them.
 It made me proud that people from around the world wanted me as their lawyer.
 It made me happy to see that opening my own business right after graduating from law school was the right decision.
 But then I didn’t have time to deal with all these cases, I had to work nights and weekends, I burnt out and eventually I quit.

 Also, it seems to be socially expected to say “yes” when somebody asks you something.
 “Do you want to come to my party?”, “could you help me with this sales project?” or “would you like to watch my children over the weekend?”
 If you say “no”, you will seem anti-social, suspicious, selfish, weird.
 You may simply say “yes” out of a reflex or because you don’t want to lose a friend or a job .
 You are too afraid to say “no”.

 I have developed a few techniques how to deal with this problem: